lambrojos/monogram/README.md

 -------------

 It's a compiler that compiles strings written in a simple grammar into mongo db query parameter objects.
-Its intended use is to augment nodejs REST APIs, allowing clients easily add filters to their queries.
+Its intended use is to augment nodejs REST APIs, allowing clients to easily add filters to their queries.

 How can I use it?